The naira plunged further at the official window on Tuesday, closing at an all-time low of N1,482 against the United States dollar.

 It was noted that the new measures taken would ensure that NAFEX and NAFEM rates accurately reflect market conditions.

-It explained, “These revisions are focused on enhancing the accuracy and reliability of the NAFEX and NAFEM rate determination processes, with a focus on data availability and integrity involving a rigorous data validation process, including tolerance checks, which shall be applied by FMDQ Exchange, subject to internal policies and procedures.”
+It explained, “These revisions are focused on enhancing the accuracy and reliability of the NAFEX and NAFEM rate determination processes.
+They also focus on data availability and integrity, involving a rigorous data validation process, including tolerance checks, which shall be applied by FMDQ Exchange, subject to internal policies and procedures.”

-These moves by FMDQ and CBN were aimed at closing the gap between the official and parallel rates of the foreign exchange market.
-The NAFEM rate closed at N1348.63/$ on Monday, a lot closer to the parallel rate, which closed at N1,450/$.
+These moves by FMDQ and CBN aimed to close the gap between the official and parallel rates of the foreign exchange market.
+On Monday, the NAFEM rate closed at N1348.63/$, much closer to the parallel rate, which closed at N1,450/$.

 On Tuesday, the naira closed at N1482.57/$, a 9.93 per cent decline from its Monday rate.
 On the parallel market, it remained stable at N1,450/$ on Tuesday.
-On the cryptocurrency peer-to-peer market, the naira was trading for N1,439.5/$ on Binance’s P2P platform at the time of filing this report.
+In the cryptocurrency peer-to-peer market, the naira traded for N1,439.5/$ on Binance’s P2P platform when filing this report.

-The naira’s new fall in the official window is set to bear fresh consequences for the average Nigerian, experts have said.
-The naira continues to tumble despite the best efforts of the apex bank and the federal government.
+Experts say the naira’s new fall in the official window will have fresh consequences for the average Nigerian.
+Despite the best efforts of the apex bank and the federal government, the naira continues to tumble.

 Recently, the CBN governor, Olayemi Cardoso, stated that the national currency was currently undervalued and that the bank was working to stabilise the exchange rate.